A root canal is a dental procedure involving the removal of an infected or inflamed pulp to prevent the extraction of the entire tooth.

 - The crown of the tooth is drilled to create an opening leading to the pulp.

 - The infected pulp is removed from the opening, and the canals are filled with a disinfectant solution.

 - Once it’s clean, the canal is filled with plant-based gutta-percha.

 Filling or Crown Restoration

-A crown or filling is necessary because after the pulp is removed, the tooth starts to discolour, which causes aesthetic problems, especially if it’s a root canal front tooth.
+A crown or filling is necessary because after the pulp is removed, the tooth starts to discolour, which causes aesthetic problems, especially if it’s a root canal on a front tooth.

 Other than that, the lack of coverage can cause more oral health complications (infection, fracture), which is why a root canal crown is placed.

-All these steps involved in a root canal treatment procedure can be completed in 1 visit, but usually, it takes 2 or more.
+All the steps involved in a root canal treatment procedure can be completed in 1 visit, but usually, it takes 2 or more.

-On the second visit, further cleaning of the tooth takes place, which is covered with a temporary filling in the meanwhile.
+On the second visit, further cleaning of the tooth takes place, which is covered with a temporary filling in the meantime.